 We developed an internal training program to educate our employees who interface with suppliers and other external parties regarding A. O. Smith's conflict minerals compliance efforts.
 For consistency, we have utilized the same training program with our employees worldwide, and translated it into local languages, as necessary.
 We felt this was important because these employees would be the first point of contact for our suppliers who had questions as to the Rule.
+We continue to cover the conflict minerals reporting requirements with our global sourcing team at least quarterly.

 Since we utilize many of the same suppliers from year to year, most are familiar with the requirements of the law and our expectations.
-We trained new suppliers, as necessary.
-We also made training available on our dedicated supplier web portal.
-On this website, we also post our supplier letter, frequently asked questions and responses, and link to CMRT.
+We trained new suppliers on our conflict minerals reporting requirements, as necessary.
+We also made training available on our dedicated supplier web portal throughout 2017.
+On this website, we also post our supplier letter, frequently asked questions and responses, and a link to the CMRT.
 We grouped all conflict minerals-related documents in a single electronic site for the convenience of our suppliers.
+We intend to update this web portal and re-deploy it in 2018.

 We also sent detailed communications to all of our direct suppliers of materials and components worldwide (excluding service and non-manufacturing suppliers), outlining our expectations concerning supply chain due diligence, and directing suppliers to utilize the CMRT to provide information.
-Specifically, we sent a letter to all of our global manufacturing suppliers, followed up with at least two letters and then we personally contacted each supplier that had not responded.
+Specifically, we sent an electronic letter to our global manufacturing suppliers, followed up with several email communications and then we personally contacted certain suppliers that had not responded.
 We also made follow-up calls as necessary to these suppliers.
-We translated these communications into eight foreign languages and completed mailings to suppliers of our foreign manufacturing facilities, using a similar follow-up approach to ensure suppliers to our foreign manufacturing locations responded.
+We translated these communications into seven foreign languages and completed mailings to suppliers of our foreign manufacturing facilities, using a similar follow-up approach to ensure suppliers to our foreign manufacturing locations responded.